Hello readers! In this post, we’ll discuss the different types of casting process and their uses using illustrations.

 - The plunger pushes molten metal through gooseneck passage and nozzle and into the die cavity: metal is held under pressure until it solidifies.

 - Die opens and cores, if any, are retracted; casting stays in ejector die; plunger returns, pulling molten metal back through nozzle and gooseneck.

 - Ejector pins push casting out of ejector die.
-As plunger uncovers the inlet hole, molten metal refills gooseneck cylinder.
+As the plunger uncovers the inlet hole, molten metal refills the gooseneck cylinder.

 The hot chamber process is used for metal that (a) have low melting points and (b) do not alloy with die material, steel; common examples are tin, zinc, and lead.